mormond/CommercialMarketplaceLab/lab50-solutiontemplate.md

-# Lab 6: Publishing an Azure Application - Managed Application Offer
+# Publish an Azure Application Solution Template Offer

 ## Introduction

-The *managed application offer* is a type of *Azure App offer*.
+The *solution template offer* is a type of *Azure App offer*.

 *Azure Apps offers* are used to deploy and transact a more complex solution than a single VM.
 When a customer 'purchases' an *Azure Apps offer*, the solution will be deployed into the customer's Azure subscription.
 As a consequence, *Azure Apps offers* can only be published in *Azure Marketplace* (not *AppSource*).